 ROACCUTANE belongs to a group of medicines called retinoids, which are similar to vitamin A.

-reducing inflammation and opening clogged pores.
+inflammation and opening clogged pores.

 There are many different types of medicines used to treat acne.
 ROACCUTANE is used for more severe cases.